nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

     )
     ```

-## **Query data on S3 compatible object storage with OPENROWSET**
+## **Query data on S3 compatible object storage with `OPENROWSET`**

 You can access data in the s3 bucket and for a simple test, let's start with CSV.
 This should output `Hello World!`.
-The structure of the data depends upon the datastore in used.
-Since this is a CSV we have to define its structure.
+The structure of the data depends upon the datastore used.
+Since this is a CSV, we have to define its structure.
 Here's we're using a simple one column CSV for an example using ` WITH ( c1 varchar(50) )`.

 *-[ ] Execute this code on **Windows1** to query your CSV file using Polybase over s3.